-This new 2-day course has been designed in response to IWES feedback indicating a strong interest in emerging water quality issues.
+This course has been designed in response to IWES feedback indicating a strong interest in emerging water quality issues.
 Participants will be introduced to a range of high-profile emerging contaminants that have presented unique difficulties and concerns for drinking water and wastewater management.

 This will include an introduction to the principles of assessing chemical and pathogen risks, which will then be applied to a range of emerging contaminant risk contexts including: novel sanitation systems and reuse, opportunistic pathogens and engineered systems, and climate change.